NautilusTrader

 Key types

 Binance supports three API key types: Ed25519, HMAC-SHA256, and RSA.
-The adapter auto-detects the key type from your API secret format — no configuration needed.
+The adapter auto-detects the key type from your API secret format, so no configuration is needed.

-Ed25519 is strongly recommended for all API access.
-Binance recommends Ed25519 for its superior performance and security, and a future version of NautilusTrader will require Ed25519 exclusively.
+Ed25519 is strongly recommended.
+Binance recommends Ed25519 for its superior performance and security.
+A future version of NautilusTrader will require Ed25519 exclusively.

 Key TypeData ClientsExecution ClientsStatus